Vo-Tuan/Vo-Tuan/README.md

 # Tuan Vo

-Hey Tuan here, born in Canada in the year 2006 and a current undergrad CS student.
+Hey Tuan here, born in Canada, in the year 2006 and a current undergrad CS student.

 ## Hobbies (not in order)